5 Tips to Set New Year's Resolutions That Stick (Updated for 2026)

 It may seem obvious, but this is a step that is often neglected or taken for granted.
 You might just think it’s something you’re “supposed” to do, which only means you’ll feel guilty when you don’t meet unrealistic goals.

 “Should” creates an obligation, and obligations are a chore.
 Chores aren’t very fun or motivating.
-Instead, see if you can reframe your resolution into an ongoing project that will naturally ebb and flow.
+Instead, see if you can reframe your resolution into an ongoing project that will naturally ebb and flow, but can remain consistent and meaningful.

 Example: